-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 ELEMENTS OF NEW CREDIT: 1.
-A qualified individual must be a full-year Maine resident who has obtained an associate, bachelor's or graduate degree from an accredited Maine or non-Maine community college, college or university and who works at least part time in Maine or on a vessel at sea or is deployed for military service in the United States Armed Forces during the taxable year.
-2. Loans obtained from related persons, such as family members, and certain businesses, trusts • and exempt organizations, do not qualify for the credit.
-3. The credit in not refundable 4.
-The credit allowed for qualified individuals is the lesser of the amount paid on eligible education loans during the taxable year and 15% of the outstanding eligible education loan debt on the date the first education loan payment is made after a degree is earned.
-5. The credit allowed for employers is the lesser of the amount paid by an employer on behalf of a qualified employee during the taxable year during the term of employment and 20% of the outstanding eligible education loan debt on the date the first education loan payment is made after December 31, 2021.
-6. The credit is available to the spouse of an individual eligible for a credit even if the spouse is not employed.
-7. Income tax deductions are provided for student loan payments made directly to a lender by an employer on behalf of a qualified employee and payments made directly to a lender on behalf of a taxpayer by a student loan repayment program funded by a nonprofit foundation and administered by the Finance Authority of Maine for residents of the State employed by a business located in the State.
-8. The annual credit may include loan amounts paid in excess of the amount due during a taxable year.
-Credits in excess of those that may be used during a taxable year may be carried over for the next succeeding 5 years.
+LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 refundable credit for tax years beginning before January 1, 2024.
+2024.
+ELEMENTS OF NEW CREDIT: A qualified individual must be a full-year Maine resident who has obtained an associate, bachelor's or graduate degree from an accredited Maine or non-Maine community college, college or university and who works at least part time in Maine or on a vessel at sea or is deployed for military service in the United States Armed Forces during the taxable year.
+Loans obtained from related persons, such as family members, and certain businesses, trusts and exempt organizations, do not qualify for the credit.
+The credit in not refundable The credit allowed for qualified individuals is the lesser of the amount paid on eligible education loans during the taxable year and 15% of the outstanding eligible education loan debt on the date the first education loan payment is made after a degree is earned.
+The credit allowed for employers is the lesser of the amount paid by an employer on behalf of a qualified employee during the taxable year during the term of employment and 20% of the outstanding eligible education loan debt on the date the first education loan payment is made after December 31, 2021.
+The credit is available to the spouse of an individual eligible for a credit even if the spouse is not employed.
+Income tax deductions are provided for student loan payments made directly to a lender by an employer on behalf of a qualified employee and payments made directly to a lender on behalf of a taxpayer by a student loan repayment program funded by a nonprofit foundation and administered by the Finance Authority of Maine for residents of the State employed by a business located in the State.
+The annual credit may include loan amounts paid in excess of the amount due during a taxable year.